BEST EXPERIENCES OF MEXICAN CULTURE

 The compact Mayan ruin of Tulum can be found in Quintana Roo; its cliff-side location overlooking the Caribbean is picturesque but strategic as the city was a major trading hub for the Maya.
 Chichen Itza, one of the largest Mayan cities, is located about two hour northwest of Tulum, in the interior of the state of Yucatan.
 The site was populated for about a thousand years, from approximately 415 to 1440 A.D., and its architecture spans numerous styles of both the Mayan and Toltec, who took the city in the 10th century.

-Chiapas is another of Mexico's 31 states, located in the country's southwest, bordering Guatemala, and also home to Mayan ruins, as well as one of Mexico's largest indigenous populations.
+Chiapas is another of Mexico's 31 states, located in the country's southwest, bordering Guatemala, and also home to Mayan ruins, as well as one of the largest populations of indigenous people of Mexico.
 Cristóbal de las Casas, a city in its Central Highlands region, was the capital of the state until 1892, and is still considered the cultural capital of Chiapas.

 Chiapa de Corzo is a small city situated in the Grijalva River valley of the Chiapas highlands, some 15 kilometers to the east of the state capital, Tuxtla Gutiérrez.
 The community's Fiesta Grande takes place from January 4 to 23 every year and its dance of the Parachicos is a highlight of the festival.